Startup-Samples/cost-optimization/README.md

 https://aws.amazon.com/jp/blogs/news/graceful-shutdowns-with-ecs/

-Container insights is super helpful for gaining visiblity into what your containers are doing.
+Container insights is super helpful for gaining visibility into what your containers are doing.
 This blog introduces the product and what you can do with it https://aws.amazon.com/blogs/mt/introducing-container-insights-for-amazon-ecs/